ICC investigates alleged crimes in Palestinian territories

 The Prosecutor of the International Criminal Court said Wednesday she has launched an investigation into alleged crimes in the Palestinian territories, plunging the court into the midst of one of the most fraught conflicts of the past half century.

-Fatou Bensouda said in a statement the probe will be conducted “independently, impartially and objectively, without fear or favor.”
+Fatou Bensouda said in a statement the probe will look into “crimes within the jurisdiction of the Court that are alleged to have been committed" since June 13, 2014, and that the investigation will be conducted “independently, impartially and objectively, without fear or favor.”

 Bensouda said in 2019 there was a “reasonable basis” to open a war crimes probe into Israeli military actions in the Gaza Strip as well as Israeli settlement activity in the occupied West Bank.